As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Real labradorite is a widespread mineral and is rarely imitated by fakes.
 It is very easy to identify real labradorite just by thorough observation of the stone.

 Real labradorite has an inhomogeneous play-of-color effect.
-It can be observed even if rotated, while fake labradorite has a very distinct play of color, visible from all angles.
+It can be observed even if rotated, that fake labradorite has a very distinct play of color, visible from all angles.
 Also, real labradorite is harder than fake.
 Fake can be scratched by a knife, glows under UV, and commonly occurs as a thin plate.

 - Hard – 6 – 6.5 on the Mohs scale.